DangD96/SeleniumE2E/README.md

   * On the 10th of every month, tests will run on Chrome.
   * On the 20th of every month, tests will run on Edge.
   * On the 30th of every month, tests will run on Firefox.
+  * I receive an email upon completion of a scheduled test.

 # Considered but Not Done